-So here we are in Photoshop elements.
-In the downloads for this lesson, I've included a paper with water color lines on it.
+So here we are in Photoshop.
+In the downloads for this lesson, I've included a paper with watercolor lines on it.
 You need to download, unzip, and open that paper now.
-Then before we do anything else, in the menu bar, choose file, duplicate to create a copy.
-Click okay and then close the original paper file.
-Then in the menu bar, choose window, images, consolidate all to tabs.
+And then before we do anything else in the menu bar, choose image, duplicate to create a copy.
+Click okay and then you can close the original paper.
 One of the things you have to do before you access the replace color menu is you have to know what hex number you want to recolor to.
 So I'm going to click on the foreground color chip to open the color picker and I'm going to type in a specific hex number.
-It's A186BE and before you click okay, we need to select the hex number and then we need to press control C in windows or command C on a Mac to copy this hex number.
-This is important.
-If you don't do this, you'll have to cancel out of the menu and start over because it won't let you sample anything in the menu, so now you can click okay.
+The hex number is A186BE but before you click okay, we need to select this hex number and then press control C in windows or command C on a Mac to copy it.
+This step is absolutely important.
+If you don't do this, you'll have to cancel out of the menu and start over because it won't let you sample anything in the menu.
+So now I can click okay, now that I've copied the hex number.

 Now that we have our hex number, we can recolor the paper.
-To access the replace color menu, go to the menu bar and choose enhance, adjust color, replace color.
-This will bring up a dialog box.
+To access the replace color menu, go to the menu bar and choose image, adjustments, replace color.
+This is going to bring up a dialog box.
 Let's take a look at all of the things in here.
 Before we do anything else, we need to change the top color chip to the color that we're selecting to change.
 To do that, click on the top color chip and then on the document click on one of the blue paint strokes to select that color.
-Then click okay to close the color picker.
+This tells the replace color menu that that's the color we want to replace and then you can click okay to close the color picker.